First-Degree Equations

 In this lesson we have seen how to solve a first-degree equation.
 The procedure is

-followed by analysing the values of and to decide whether the equation is determined, indeterminate, or impossible:
+followed by analysing the values of a and b to decide whether the equation is determined, indeterminate, or impossible:

 • If a = 0 and b = 0, the equation is indeterminate;